 Who can I talk to about my discontinuation?

-If you want to discontinue your studies because you are experiencing academic issues, you should speak to a Faculty Course Adviser before making a decision.
-Your Course Adviser may be able to offer options that help to minimise the academic burden you are experiencing.
+If you want to discontinue your studies because you are experiencing academic issues, you should speak to a Student Adviser before making a decision.
+Your Student Adviser may be able to offer options that help to minimise the academic burden you are experiencing.